contentauth/c2pa-python/docs/native-resources-management.md

 The lock is never held across a native call that drives a stream callback (construction, `resource_to_stream`, signing, and the rest), since that callback can call back into this API on the same thread, and holding the lock there would deadlock against that reentry.
 Those calls increment an in-flight counter under the lock, release the lock, run the native call, then decrement the counter, which is the mechanism the [state diagram](#the-full-picture) describes as "a call in flight."

 This is why the interpreter's Global Interpreter Lock, the GIL, does not make this safe on its own.
 CPython executes one bytecode instruction at a time under the GIL, so simple operations cannot corrupt a built-in container.
-But a foreign function call through ctypes releases the GIL for its duration, so another thread runs freely while native code is running, and a `close()` can land inside that exact window. `_op_lock` and the in-flight counters are what close it, not the GIL.
+But a foreign function call through ctypes releases the GIL for its duration, so another thread runs while native code runs, and a `close()` can land inside that window. `_op_lock` and the in-flight counters close it, not the GIL.

+### Why the native side cannot guard this alone

+The native library keeps its own bookkeeping for the pointers it hands out.
+That bookkeeping guards the pointer itself.
+It can't guard what Python does with the pointer.

+A callback is Python code the native library calls partway through a call, to read a stream or sign a message.
+It belongs to Python, so the native library keeps no bookkeeping for it.
+If Python frees that callback's object while the call runs, the next invocation reaches memory Python gave up. `_op_lock` and the in-flight counters keep that memory alive for the call.

+Using a handle takes two steps: check it, then act on it.
+Native bookkeeping guards only the second step.
+A second thread can free the same address between the first thread's check and its use, a gap of machine instructions.
+The address can even be reissued to another object before that use runs, so a passed check now points at memory belonging to something else.
+Holding `_op_lock` across both steps closes that gap.

 ### Lock ordering